 - Peanut butter

 - Canola oil

 Caution about Omega-3’s and fish

 While O-3’s are great and healthy for you, they can be harmful if you’re getting too much.
 As the saying goes, ” Too much of anything is no good.”
 So you don’t want more than three grams of O-3’s a day.
 For one thing it may increase your chances of bleeding.
+Be aware!

 Here’s the comparison: 1000 mg= 1 gram.
 So you want to stay under 3,000-4000 mg then.
 It’s better to be safe than sorry.
 Know what is in what you’re eating so you don’t overdo it.
 Read labels on everything!
+It’s important!

 Fish is the best that you can eat as far as O-3’s and your health.
 But I think we’ve all heard about mercury in fish and how harmful it can be.
 So you have to be cautious about having too much.
 I eat tuna and salmon about two times a week.
 You may have different choices but just choose wisely.
 Just don’t eat fish seven times a week!

 - Omega-3 fatty acids may improve the health of your eyes.
 A type of O-3 is DHA.
 This is a vital structural part of the retina of your eye and your brain.
 You may start to develop vision issues without enough DHA.
 And also by getting sufficient amounts has been researched to show that there is less of a chance of developing macular degeneration.
 This is the leading cause of impairing your vision and blindness.
 I don’t know about you, but my eyes are bout the most important if not THE important thing to me.